chemarinconez/100DaysOfJavaScript/README.md

 I use this course as reference: https://www.udemy.com/course/the-complete-javascript-course/

+### Day 12

+Understanding better how primitive and reference types work behind the scenes, how the call stack and the heap temporary store this values temporarily.
+Also how to create shallow copies of our objects with the 'Object.assign({}, objectToCopy1, objectToCopy2, ..., objectToCopyN)' method.

+I am ready to create some small projects in order to gather some concepts I've learned so far.
+I think it is the best way to keep this in my long-term memory.

 ### Day 11

 Learning about the this keyword, how dynamic this variable is and the different values it can take.
 I also  learned about the values that the 'this' keyword can take depending on where is called from, how can we use it throughout the different sort od functions, and more.